surifirstpin/biplus_documentation/docs/README.md

 Its single source of shared data is accessible to entire team through cloud and associated financial plannings allows shareholders to easily engage with the numbers.
 #### An Extensive View of the Business

-liberate new insights with accurate and sophisticated budgeting, analysis, modeling, and forecasting that spans the entire business and understands its complexities and nuances.
+liberate new insights with accurate and sophisticated budgeting, analysis, modeling, and forecasting that measures the entire business and understands the level of complexities and nuances.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbNTc3NTQxNzM1LC0zNzc0OTkzMSwxODg4Nz
+eyJoaXN0b3J5IjpbLTIwOTkwOTM2MjksLTM3NzQ5OTMxLDE4OD
-g3MzM5LDEzMTEwMTcxMzAsMTM0MzM3MDU3OCwtMjY2MDg3OTE1
+g3ODczMzksMTMxMTAxNzEzMCwxMzQzMzcwNTc4LC0yNjYwODc5
-LC0yMDcyODUxMDg1LDQyNDM1NzgzMV19
+MTUsLTIwNzI4NTEwODUsNDI0MzU3ODMxXX0=
 -->